chenxinye/fxmath/README.md

    fx8 b = fxmath::fx_sin(a);
    ```

-More examples can be viewed at inside the folder ''examples''.
+More examples can be viewed at inside the folder [''examples''](https://github.com/oprecomp/FloatX).

-## Contributions

-Contributions are welcome!
-If you would like to contribute to the project (encounter bugs, submit feature requests), feel free to open an issue or submit a pull request.

 ## License